Mythology of Indonesia

 The mythology of Indonesia is very diverse, the Indonesian people consisting of hundreds of ethnic groups, each with their own myths and legends that explain the origin of their people, the tales of their ancestors and the demons or deities in their belief systems.
 The tendency to syncretize by overlying older traditions with newer foreign ideas has occurred.
-For example, the older ancestral mythology might be merged with foreign mythology, such as Hindu, Islam, or Christian biblical mythology.
+For example, the older ancestral mythology might be merged with imported mythology, such as Hindu, Islam, or Christian biblical mythology.

 Foreign influences

 Some native Indonesian ethnic groups that were isolated from the rest of the world until recent centuries have their own native myths and gods.
-These native mythologies are relatively free from foreign influences, such as Torajans, Nias, Bataks, Dayaks and Papuans.
-By contrast, Javanese, Balinese,and Sundanese were influenced by Hindu-Buddhist Indian mythology as early as the 1st century CE.
+These native mythologies are relatively free from foreign influences, such as Pamonas, Torajans, Nias, Bataks, Dayaks, Moluccans, and Papuans.
+By contrast, Javanese, Balinese, and Sundanese were influenced by Hindu-Buddhist Indian mythology as early as the 1st century CE.
 Hindu gods, legends and epics such as Ramayana and Mahabharata were adopted and adapted into a uniquely local form.